-- all staff (including supply staff and teacher trainees on salaried routes) who work at the school. - all governors/members of the proprietor body (for independent schools, academies and free schools).

-Assurances are sought for contractors who are required on site, including identification checks on arrival.
+- all staff (including supply staff and teacher trainees on salaried routes) who work at the school - all governors - Assurances are sought for contractors who are required on site, including identification checks on arrival.
 Appropriate vetting checks are carried out by the school for self-employed individuals.